 But if test results were faked, that’s clearly dishonest and unacceptable.
-At the least it raises concerns about the process and the ability to trust the vaccine.
-At worst it can mean that children are less protected against a potentially harmful disease than government and others believe, and that such lesser protection increases the chances of outbreaks.
+At the least, it raises concerns about the process and the ability to trust the vaccine.
+At worst it can mean that children are less protected against a potentially harmful disease than government and others believe and that such lesser protection increases the chances of outbreaks.

-Krahling and Wlochowski claim that when the other methods did not work, faking test result is what Merck resorted to – and that their warning to superiors that data was faked were not acted upon and resulted in steps taken against them.
+Krahling and Wlochowski claim that when the other methods did not work, faking test result is what Merck resorted to – and that their warning to superiors that data was faked was not acted upon and resulted in steps taken against them.
 It’s a very, very serious allegation.

 The decision on the Motion to Dismiss

 Merck’s main legal claim against the suit was that the relators’ claim was, in fact, that Merck violated its labeling requirements – and that such a violation was something that only the FDA can act on: because it’s already covered by another act – the Food, Drug and Cosmetics Act – the False Claims Act doesn’t apply.
-In its documents Merck pointed out that the relators reported their concerns to FDA, and the suit stems from their unhappiness with the FDA’s response.
+In its documents, Merck pointed out that the relators reported their concerns to FDA, and the suit stems from their unhappiness with the FDA’s response.

 As a legal authority Merck relied on a 2001 Supreme Court decision, Buckman Co. v.
 Plaintiffs’ Legal Comm., 531 U.S. 341, 348 (2001).
-There, the Supreme Court ruled that plaintiffs cannot sue in state courts in torts claiming fraud against the FDA, because the federal Food, Drug and Cosmetics Act and FDA’s regulatory scheme preempt – take precedence – over state law that will inevitably conflict with it.
+There, the Supreme Court ruled that plaintiffs cannot sue in state courts in torts claiming fraud against the FDA, because the federal Food, Drug and Cosmetics Act and FDA’s regulatory scheme preempt – take precedence – over a state law that will inevitably conflict with it.

 The judge rejected that claim, highlighting the difference between state law and federal law in this context.
 The purpose of the False Claim Act, a federal statute, was to allow relators to bring such claims in the name of the government.
 Interpreting the Food, Drug and Cosmetics Act as preempting such claims would undermine the goal of the False Claims Act.
 The government, in a Statement of Interest, agreed.